Jon McNaughton

-Jon Austin McNaughton is an American artist.
+Jon Austin McNaughton (born November 1967) is an American artist.
 He is known for his paintings depicting American conservative political figures, in particular prominent Republicans, and Christian imagery.
 He began his style of political painting during the Barack Obama administration, creating works in support of the Tea Party movement.
 He subsequently became a supporter of Donald Trump.

 Career

 McNaughton is from Provo, Utah, and studied art at Brigham Young University.
 After graduating, he worked in finance for eight years, planning on saving up money before working in art full time.

-His early work mainly dealt with landscapes, and religious and Mormon-related subjects, which over time moved towards right-wing politics.
+His early work mainly dealt with landscapes, religion and subjects related to the Church of Jesus Christ of Latter-Day Saints, which over time moved towards right-wing politics.
 He painted his first political artworks during the 2008 US presidential election, and then came to prominence in 2009 during the Obama presidency, when he started painting more conservative-leaning political scenes.

 In 2012, Rachel Maddow's blog used his work The Forgotten Man as a caption contest, which led to an increase in sales for McNaughton.